An adult who happened to be born into the IT industry!

 3. mkdir

-The mkdir command can be used to create a directory, or in more familiar terms, a folder.
+The `mkdir` command can be used to create directories, or in more familiar terms, folders.

-The great thing about mkdir is that it can create many directories at the same time.
+The great thing about `mkdir` is that it can create many directories at once.

 # mkdir -p mkdir -p [/tmp/com/us]